charpty/charpty.com.mds/articles/redis/redis-trs-cluster-spec.md

 resharding all its data to other nodes (if it is a master node) and shutting it down.
 However, the other nodes will still remember its node ID and address, and will attempt to connect with it.

-For this reason, when a node is removed we want to also remove its entry from all the other nodes tables.
-This is accomplished by using the `CLUSTER FORGET <node-id>` command.

 The command does two things: